imagobea/hackerrank/data-structures/linked-lists-doubly/easy-reverse-doubly-linked-list/reverse-doubly-linked-list.md

 **Parameters**

-- SinglyLinkedListNode pointer head: a reference to the head of a list
+- DoublyLinkedListNode head: a reference to the head of a doubly linked list

 **Returns**

-- SinglyLinkedListNode pointer: a reference to the head of the reversed list
+- DoublyLinkedListNode: a reference to the head of the list

 ### Samples input/output

 ```
 1   # The number of test cases (t), 1
-5   # The number of nodes in t1
+4   # The number of nodes in t1
 1   # the node data values
 2
 3
 4
-5
 ```
 ```
-5 4 3 2 1
+4 3 2 1
 ```

 ## Solution